Here we look at some of the ways you can maximise your work-flow on the go or just enjoy your iPad more around the home.

 How to find your iPad if it's lost

 If you have lost your iPad and you have another Apple device: Open the Find My app (green circle with a blue dot on a white background) > Tap on Devices at the bottom > Tap on your iPad from the list > You can then choose a number of options, including playing a sound if you think you have lost your iPad nearby, or getting directions to its last known location.

 How to use your iPad as a second display with Sidecar

-With iPadOS and macOS Catalina, it's possible to use an iPad as a secondary display to your Mac.
+With iPadOS and macOS Catalina or later, it's possible to use an iPad as a secondary display to your Mac.
 You'll need to be signed into both your iPad and Mac with the same Apple ID.
 Read our separate feature on how Sidecar works and how to launch it.